frieda566/FlashPlay/documention.md

   ### Frieda
   #### Debugging streak_plant visibility
   To Do: finding out why streak_plant isn't working

   Solution: I rebuilt the setup_main_menu() in main with a better grid distribution.
   I think that initially, the plants were printed but the buttons and the rest of the main menu was in the foreground so that you couldn't see them.
+  Sources that helped:
+  * here I used sources similar to the ones for my layout in Race Game -> see Layout Management & Grid vs. Pack

   #### Update Layout:
   To Do: Initially, the Race Game didn't have a clear layout structure.
 There wasn't an official header, info bar or properly seperated sections for the racetrack, flashcards and controls.